-As more jobs open up and opportunities become available, creating more income streams can help you boost your financial recovery efforts.
+As more jobs open up and opportunities become available, creating more income streams can help you boost your financial goal efforts.

 You could choose to find a low-key, part-time job on the weekends, or offer a freelance service that you enjoy doing.
 Creating this extra cash flow will provide more money to pay off debt, build your emergency fund, and increase financial security.

 These days there are countless ways to make more money, both offline and online.
-You just have to find something you’re skilled in or motivated to learn.
+You just have to find something you’re skilled at or motivated to learn.

 Determine how much extra income you want to generate, based on the difference between what your current budget provides and what you want to accomplish.
 Then, look for side gigs that can provide this amount within the number of hours you can commit to.

 Also, think about your long-term financial goals, and what type of income streams you can create that aren’t fast money-makers.
-Starting up a blog or a small online business take time to build, but have the potential to generate a full-time income if you stick with it.
+Starting up a blog or a small online business takes time to build, but has the potential to generate a full-time income if you stick with it.

 5. Maximize your retirement contributions